graphql-dotnet/server/docs/migration/migration8.md

   all form-POST requests.
 To disable this feature, set the `CsrfProtectionEnabled` property on the `GraphQLMiddlewareOptions` class to `false`.
 You may also configure the headers list by modifying the `CsrfProtectionHeaders` property on the same class.
 See the readme for more details.
+- Form POST requests are disabled by default; to enable them, set the `ReadFormOnPost` setting to `true`.

 ## Other changes